tn3w/flask_Captchaify/README.md

 9. ***`without_arg_transfer` Arg***

-   Whether to allow other args to be passed to sites after the captcha has been solved (Default: False)
+   Whether to allow other args to be passed to sites after the captcha has been solved.
+(Default: False)

    Web page where this is activated:
    ```python